RolandPheasant/DynamicData.ReactiveUI/README.md

 ### What are the benefits of the integration between Dynamic Data and ReactiveUI

-The cache part of dynamic data has about 60 operators and the list side has about 35 operators and counting
+The cache part of dynamic data has about 60 operators and the list side has about 35 operators and counting.
+There operators are fluent and can be easily combined to form very powerful operations with very simple code.
+This first example illustrates binding a complex observable to a reactive list.

 ```csharp
 var myoperation = observableChanges